mirakc/mirakc/docs/web-api.md

 Starts streaming for a service in a channel.

 Unlike Mirakurun, the `sid` must be a service ID.
-In Mirakurun, the `sid` is a service ID or an ID of the `ServiceItem` class.
+In Mirakurun, the `sid` is a service ID or the ID of a `ServiceItem` class.

 ## /api/services